gsoft-inc/wl-web-configs/docs/eslint/setup-polyrepo.md

 ├── .eslintrc.json
 ```

-Then, open the newly created file and extend the default configuration with one of the [shared configurations](default.md#available-configurations) provided by this library :point_down:
+Then, open the newly created file and extend the default configuration with one of the [shared configurations](default.md#available-configurations) provided by `@workleap/eslint-plugin` :point_down:

 ### web-application